-LIFT transactions are grants received from grant making body and passed on to an eligible beneficiary.
-Grant making body has a benefit of a fixed charge on the property entitling grant making body to a share of the proceeds on the sale of the property by the beneficiary.
+LIFT transactions are grants received from a grant making body and passed on to an eligible beneficiary.
+A grant making body has a benefit of a fixed charge on the property entitling the grant making body to a share of the proceeds on the sale of the property by the beneficiary.
 These are classified as investments and are carried at historical cost with the linked finance cost (the grant received) being deducted from the gross amount of the LIFT asset.